We know how to provide the right treatment to gain optimum gum health

 Current research shows us that some people are more at risk of gum disease than others.

-SMOKING can seriously increase the risk of gum disease because nicotine reduces the blood supply to gum tissue and makes inflammation more damaging.
+can seriously increase the risk of gum disease because nicotine reduces the blood supply to gum tissue and makes inflammation more damaging.
 Smoking weakens the immune system.
 Smoking does not cause gum disease but it can certainly speed it up in the susceptible person.

-STRESS of any kind can weaken the immune system and can contribute to gum disease.
+of any kind can weaken the immune system and can contribute to gum disease.

-If your gums BLEED when brushing or flossing you should seek professional help to establish just how much damage has occurred.
+when brushing or flossing you should seek professional help to establish just how much damage has occurred.
 Remember, HEALTHY GUMS DO NOT BLEED.

-Uncontrolled DIABETES also presents a greater risk because the body does not fight infection or heal as well as non-sufferers.
+also presents a greater risk because the body does not fight infection or heal as well as non-sufferers.
 Many people have Diabetes without knowing it too.
 It is always a good idea to have your blood sugars checked every year.
 Some pharmacies offer free Diabetes tests while you wait.

-OSTEOPOROSIS may also mean that the sufferer is at greater risk of gum disease because bone density is reduced.
+may also mean that the sufferer is at greater risk of gum disease because bone density is reduced.
 If you are an older woman it would be advisable to be screened for gum disease.

-Gum disease may also be HEREDITARY, so if one or both parents have gum disease, we recommend that you get screened.
+so if one or both parents have gum disease, we recommend that you get screened.

 Early gum disease